 But, as I mentioned earlier, you cannot fixate on a random number and work towards achieving that speed.
 That’s because your page load time depends on a range of different factors such as your hosting server, the amount of bandwidth in transit, your web page design – as well as the number, type, and weight of the elements on your page.

-Now, you may not be able to shave off all the weight your web page is carrying and get it to actually load under 2 seconds, but you can definitely make it seem like it loads a lot quicker than that.
+Now, you may not be able to shave off all the weight your web page is carrying and get it to actually load in under 2 seconds, but you can definitely make it seem like it loads a lot quicker than that.
 More on that later.
-But first, there a bunch of great tools out there that’ll help you figure out if your website is in fact as fast as it can really be.
+But first, there are a bunch of great tools out there that’ll help you figure out if your website is in fact as fast as it can really be.

 How Does a Page Load?